SoarinSkySagar/draw-your-NFT/README.md

 ## Setting up the development environment

-To get the server up and running, enter one of the followinf commands in the terminal:
+To get the server up and running, enter one of the following commands in the terminal:

 ```bash
 npm run dev